LACMIP/emu/docs/_documentation/donating.md

 {: .notice--warning}

 ## 3. Receipt
-Once the specimens are acquired by the museum, a receipt will be issued to you indicating the fossils were received.
+Once the specimens are acquired by the museum, a receipt]({{ site.baseurl }}/assets/images/donations_samplereceipt.pdf) will be issued to you indicating the fossils were received.
 This document may be signed at the time of drop-off, or may be emailed to you by our registrar to be electronically signed.

 ## 4. Accession
 The museum will thoroughly review the material received and its accompanying documentation.
 If necessary, more information may be requested at this time. **If it is determined that the donation 1) aligns with our mission, 2) is appropriately documented, and 3) can be satisfactorily cared for in perpetuity, a new accession**--the act of legally accepting the objects into our permanent collection--**will be initiated**.
 Paperwork will be electronically issued to the owner to electronically sign.

 ## 5. Deed of Gift
-Once the donation is fully approved and accessioned, a Deed of Gift will be issued to the donor. **If you are a researcher in need of numbers for publication**, specimen numbers can only be issued once the specimens are accessioned.
+Once the donation is fully approved and accessioned, a [Deed of Gift](({{ site.baseurl }}/assets/images/donations_sampledeed.pdf) will be issued to the donor. **If you are a researcher in need of numbers for publication**, specimen numbers can only be issued once the specimens are accessioned.

 # Why are these steps important?
 The American Alliance of Museums explains this well: